erikrose/nose-progressive/README.rst

   (We're actually better at it than unittest.
 We don't just start hiding frames at the first unittest one after the test; we snip off only the last contiguous run of unittest frames.
-This lets you wrap your test in the decorators from the mock library, which masquerades as unittest, and still see your tracebacks.)
+This lets you wrap your tests in the decorators from the mock library, which masquerades as unittest, and still see your tracebacks.)
 * Editor shortcuts (see below) let you jump right to any problem line in your